redis/docs/content/develop/reference/protocol-spec.md

 ### Attributes

-The attribute type is exactly like the Map type, but instead of a `%` character as the first byte, the `|` byte is used.
+The attribute type is exactly like the Map type, but instead of a `%` character as the first byte, the `|` character is used.
 Attributes describe a dictionary exactly like the Map type.
-However the client should not consider such a dictionary part of the reply, but as auxiliary data that is used in order to augment the reply.
+However the client should not consider such a dictionary part of the reply, but as auxiliary data that augments the reply.

-For exampl, newer versions of Redis may include the ability to report the popularity of keys for every executed command.
+For example, newer versions of Redis may include the ability to report the popularity of keys for every executed command.
 The reply to the command `MGET a b` may be the following:

     |1<CR><LF>
         +key-popularity<CR><LF>